 NATURE GARDENS

-When we have a deeper understanding of the relationship between the plants and animals around us, we can garden in ways to mimic the natural landscape, creating gardens that are just as resilient while required fewer external inputs
+When we have a deeper understanding of the relationship between plants and animals, we can garden in ways that enhance the natural landscape

 Flat-topper Aster and Herb Robert, two flowering plants, native to the Muskoka region that are often overlooked due to their small flowers.
 Blooming in late summer to early fall, their blossoms provides pollen and nectar to bees, moths and hover flies.